 A Word About Plagiarism

 You must document all of your source material.
 If you take any text from somebody else, you must make it clear the text is being quoted and where the text comes from.
 You must also cite any sources from which you obtain numbers, ideas, or other material.
+Use of ChatGPT or other AI composition software is not permitted.
 If you have any questions about what does or does not constitute plagiarism, ask!
 Plagiarism is a serious offense and will not be treated lightly.
 Fortunately, it is also easy to avoid and if you are the least bit careful about giving credit where credit is due you should not run into any problems.

 A longer one

 The strength of the university depends on academic and personal integrity.
 In this course, you must be honest and truthful.
-Plagiarism is the use of someone else’s work, words, or ideas as if they were your own.
+Plagiarism is the use of someone else’s work, words, or ideas—including those generated by AI composition software—as if they were your own.
 Here are three reasons not to do it:

 - By far the deepest consequence to plagiarizing is the detriment to your intellectual and moral development: you won’t learn anything, and your ethics will be corrupted.